Glossary of Terms

 TFC (THIN FILM COMPOSITE):

-The most advanced membrane made with a polyamide base polymer.
-It exhibits superior performance, immunity to adverse water conditions and is the only membrane material that is truly bacteria proof.
+The most advanced reverse osmosis membrane made with a polyamide base polymer.
+It exhibits superior performance and immunity to adverse water conditions and is the only membrane material that is truly bacteria-proof.

 TOTAL DISSOLVED SOLIDS (TDS):